 Step 3: Accessories

-To complete the new look I purchased some new towels and a new toothbrush holder.
+To complete the look, I purchased some new towels and a toothbrush holder.
 I found towels with a grey background to match the walls and an attractive yellow pattern to add a pop of color.

 Finally, I placed a giant sea shell that we recently found on the beach in the corner of the counter for decoration.